 - No pets allowed

-COMFORTABLE BUDGET STAY – GREAT FOR FAMILIES
+COMFORTABLE BUDGET STAY IN PICTON – GREAT FOR FAMILIES

 Motels, villas, cabins to chalets, powered camping sites to unpowered sites there is a place for all preferences.
 Located just ten minutes to the town centre and across the road from the freshly redeveloped Picton Marina, the park offers a range of accommodation for couples, families and groups, along with all the communal facilities.